Charlotte Forten Grimké: Teaching career

 In 1856, finances forced Forten to take a teaching position at Epes Grammar School in Salem.
 She was well received as a teacher but returned to Philadelphia after two years due to tuberculosis.
 At this point, Forten began writing poetry, much of which was activist in theme.
 Her poetry was published in The Liberator and Anglo African magazines.

 During the American Civil War, Forten was the first black teacher to join the mission to the South Carolina Sea Islands known as the Port Royal Experiment.
+She taught the children of slaves abandoned by the white owners who fled Union troops after the battle of Port Royal in November of 1861.
 The Union allowed Northerners to set up schools to begin teaching freedmen who remained on the islands, which had been devoted to large plantations for cotton and rice.

 Forten was the first African American to teach at the Penn School (now the Penn Center) on St. Helena's Island, South Carolina.
 The school was initially founded to teach enslaved African-American children and eventually African-American children freed during the U.S. Civil War.
 The Union forces divided the land, giving freedmen families plots to work independently.
 Forten worked with many freedmen and their children on St. Helena Island.
 During this time, she resided at Seaside Plantation.
-She chronicled this time in her essays, entitled "Life on the Sea Islands," which were published in Atlantic Monthly in the May and June issues of 1864.
+She chronicled this time in her essays, entitled "Life on the Sea Islands", which were published in Atlantic Monthly in the May and June issues of 1864.

 Forten struck up a deep friendship with Robert Gould Shaw, the Commander of the all-black 54th Massachusetts Regiment during the Sea Islands Campaign.
 She was present when the 54th stormed Fort Wagner on the night of July 18, 1863.
 Shaw was killed in the battle, and Forten volunteered as a nurse to the surviving members of the 54th.

 Following the war in the late 1860s, she worked for the U.S. Treasury Department in Washington, DC, recruiting teachers.
 In 1872, Forten taught at Paul Laurence Dunbar High School.
 One year later, she became a clerk in the Treasury Department.

 Marriage and family

 In December 1878, Forten married Presbyterian minister Francis J. Grimké, pastor of the prominent Fifteenth Street Presbyterian Church in Washington, D.C., a major African-American congregation.
 He was a mixed-race nephew of white abolitionists Sarah and Angelina Grimké of South Carolina.
 Francis and his brother Archibald Grimké were the sons of Henry Grimké and Nancy Weston (a woman of color).
 At the time of their marriage, Forten was 41 years old and Grimké was 28.

-On January 1, 1880, Charlotte and Francis' daughter Theodora Cornelia Grimké was born, but the child died less than five months later.
+On January 1, 1880, the couple's daughter Theodora Cornelia Grimké was born, but the child died less than five months later.